NREL/HPC/docs/Documentation/Applications/fenics.md

-# Using FEniCS Software on the Eagle System
+# Using FEniCS Software

-Learn how to use FEniCS software on the Eagle system.
+*Learn how to use FEniCS software on the Eagle system.*

 FEniCS is a collection of open-source software components designed to enable the automated solution of differential equations by the finite element method.
 For documentation, forums, and FAQs, see the FEniCS website.